echarin/tfip-miniproject/README.md

 # tfip-miniproject

 **budgetr** is a small budget planner application inspired by YNAB.
-It was coded for me to learn key concepts related to site reliability engineering such as containerisation and continuous integration/continuous deployment.
+It was coded for me to learn key concepts related to site reliability engineering such as containerisation, Kubernetes and continuous integration/continuous deployment.

 **budgetr** is a full stack application with an Angular frontend and a Spring Boot backend.
 The backend is secured with Spring Security using JWT.
 The application is containerised and deployed onto a Google Kubernetes Engine (GKE) cluster.
 The frontend also lightly uses Angular Material.

-I didn't manage to fully deploy onto the Kubernetes cluster, so as of now this project is deployed onto Railway and Vercel; this was done after the project deadline.
+Within the project deadline, I didn't manage to fully deploy onto the Kubernetes cluster, so as of now this project is deployed onto Railway and Vercel; this was done after the project deadline.

 ## Spring Security